michaellihs/michaellihs.github.io/_posts/2020-05-07-q-and-a-terraform-pipelines.markdown

 **What does it mean to split state?
 Is this an outcome of infra modularity?**
 * splitting state means that you have different state files for different parts of your infrastructure
-* e.g. this can mean that you have a different state for each environment or even for each service's infrastructure
+  * e.g. this can mean that you have a different state file for each environment (DEV, TEST, PROD) or even for each service's infrastructure
+  * messing up state in a DEV environment does not effect PROD

 **should we split state for each environment?**
 * YES